oxidane/tmuxomatic/README.md

 # tmuxomatic

-Other tmux session managers are doing it wrong.
-From the ridiculous list of unnecessary options requiring pages of documentation, to windows defined by a complicated nesting of panes with rigid splits and sizings.
-Let's fix this, and make session management more flexible and more powerful, yet so easy that anybody could use it after just one example.
+The other tmux session managers are doing it wrong.
+From the ridiculous list of unnecessary options requiring pages of documentation, to windows defined by a complicated nesting of pane splits.
+Instead, what if session management were more flexible and more powerful, yet so easy that anybody could use it after just one example.
 Session management that gets out of the way.

 At the heart of tmuxomatic is the **windowgram**, a better way of defining tmux windows.
 The windowgram is a rectangle comprised of alphanumeric characters (0-9, a-z, A-Z).
 Each character identifies the position, size, and shape of a pane (up to 62 panes per window).
-It should take only one short example to demonstrate all the powers of the windowgram.
+It should take only one short example to demonstrate the flexibility and power of the windowgram.

-Compare this definition from `session_example`, with its screenshot from `tmuxomatic session_example`:
+Compare this window from `session_example`, with its screenshot from `tmuxomatic session_example`:

 	window an_example         # <-- A new window begins like this, spaces in names are acceptable